Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Social Catfish says it scans 200+ trusted sources, including social networks, public records, and online databases.

-NinjaPear says it aggregates professional data from company websites, press releases, public filings, open directories, and more, and that it does not scrape professional social networks.
+NinjaPear says it aggregates professional data from company websites, press releases, public filings, open directories, and more, and explicitly says it does not scrape professional social platforms.

 Why they get things wrong